-A chandelier composed of 1200 bars of soap in the shape of an oversized suspended water vortex and fittings bedded on soft podiums of towels invite visitors to the Designers’ Saturday 2016 to dive into the visual and olfactory world of water of arwa.
-The design team VSI.ASAI is responsible for the staging, which consists of the agencies Bureau Hindermann, MACH Architecture and Rigling Interior Design.
+A chandelier composed of 1200 bars of soap in the form of an oversized, hanging water vortex, as well as faucets set on soft terry cloth podiums, invited visitors to immerse themselves in the visual and olfactory water world of Arwa at Designers' Saturday 2016 in Langenthal.
+The design team of VSI.ASAI: Bureau Hindermann, MACH Architecture and Rigling Innenarchitektur were responsible for the staging.

-In the first act of the atmospheric design, 1200 bars of soap form a chandelier in the form of an oversized hanging water vortex, whose fragrance determines the olfactory perception of the space.
-At the same time, this creates the reference to water, which falls from the sky.
-Adapted to the interior, it symbolises both flowing water from fittings and showerheads as well as the vortices that result when draining sinks and bathtubs.
-In the second act, the perception of the viewer is directed to the comfortable ambience in the bathroom.
-The fittings from arwa are symbolically embedded on podiums made of soft towels.
-Similar to the exhibition of a special piece of jewellery on a silk cushion, this stimulating form of representation emphasises the value of the fittings presented.
+In the first act of the atmospheric design, 1200 bars of soap formed a chandelier in the shape of an oversized, hanging water vortex, whose scent defined the olfactory experience of the room.
+In parallel, this referenced water falling from the sky.
+Adapted to the interior, it symbolized both the flowing water from faucets and shower heads and the swirls created when sinks and bathtubs are emptied.
+In the second act, the viewer's perception was directed to the comforting ambience of the bathroom.
+Symbolically, Arwa's faucets were bedded on podiums of soft terrycloth linen.
+Similar to the display of a special piece of jewelry on a silk pillow, the stimulating display emphasized the value of the faucets presented.